NathanMaton/nathanmaton.github.io/angel.md

 Many of my Angel Investment deals I can't disclose yet.
 I can share that I started in 2016 and ramped up in 2020, and am invested in ~30 companies.
-I have my first investment going public soon too I'm excited to share more about then!
+I have my first investment going public soon too I'm excited to share more about it then!

 ## My thesis:
 <ul>